pouya-eghbali/meteor-autoform-file/README.md

 =============

 ### Description
 Upload and manage files with autoForm via [`ostrio:files`](https://github.com/VeliovGroup/Meteor-Files).
-This package was ported from `yogiben:autoform-file` to use with [`ostrio:files`](https://github.com/VeliovGroup/Meteor-Files) instead of the already deprecated CollectionFS.
+This package was forked from [`ostrio:files`](https://github.com/VeliovGroup/Meteor-Files) in order to make it work with mozfet:

 ### Quick Start: